fouwels/christmas-bpf/readme.md

 - ./bpf (kernel) is GPL v2, as this is enforced by the verifier
 - ./bin (userspace) is MIT, go wild

-goto error conditions are non-harmful, fight me
+goto error conditions are non-harmful